hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Frontdoor Origin.

-* `origin_group_name` - The name of the origin group which contains this Frontdoor Origin.

 ## Timeouts